yuxihe/SelfDrivingCarProj/P3-CarND-BehavioralCloning/writeup_template.md

 ```sh
 python drive.py model.h5 run1
 ```
 The above command will load the trained model and use the model to make predictions on individual images in real-time and send the predicted angle back to the server via a websocket connection.
-And the fourth argument, run1, is the directory in which to save the images seen by the agent.
+And the fourth argument, run1, is the directory in which to save the images for video.mp4 seen by the agent.
 If the directory already exists, it'll be overwritten.

 #### 3. Submission code is usable and readable